 - It’s feature safeguarding supply database managers with tools to without difficulty preserve analysis, revamp and back up the data centers.

 Primary key: The primary key finds out the similarity in the relationship.
 For the entire table, there is only one primary key.
 Every table has got a particular primary key which cannot be shared by other tables.

 Foreign key: The foreign key is a key used for a different table of data which is referred by the primary key.
 There are many foreign keys for a single table.
 It depends on the primary key and its decision so as to refer those foreign keys to the table.
 Every foreign key can be shared and it speaks about the coordination among the data of different tables.

 In the Relational database, a table is a collection of data elements organized in terms of rows and columns.
 A table is also considered as a convenient representation of relations.
 But a table can have duplicate tuples while a true relation cannot have duplicate tuples.
 Table is the simplest form of data storage.
 Below is an example of Employee table.

 A single entry in a table is called a Record or Row.
 A Record in a table represents set of related data.
 For example, the above Employee table has 4 records.
 Following is an example of a single record.

 What is Field ?

 A table consists of several records(row), each record can be broken into several smaller entities known as Fields.
-The above Employee table consist of four fields, ID, Name, Age and Salary.
+The above Employee table consists of four fields, ID, Name, Age and Salary.

 What is a Column ?

 In Relational table, a column is a set of value of a particular type.
 The term Attribute is also used to represent a column.
-For example, in Employee table, Name is a column that represent names of employee.
+For example, in Employee table, Name is a column that represents names of the employee.